FLC-project/ebison/readme.txt

   /a=... selects the parser: elr1p = ELR(1), bison = bison

-  /e     directs the test driver to report the net parse time
+  /e     directs the test driver to report the net parse time,
-         (i.e., with lexing time removed)
+         i.e., with lexing time removed